SOSML/SOSML/backend/README.md

-# Interpreter
+# Backend

-This folder contains the source code and configuration to build and test the interpreter.
+This folder contains the source code and configuration to build the backend.

 ## Prerequisites